 Creating a support network around you is one of the best ways to cope with being a parent and entrepreneur at the same time.
 You’re not expected to magically be able to do everything on your own.

 “Whether that means hiring a housekeeper, asking your spouse or partner to pitch in more with chores, child care or dropping the kids off with grandparents one day a week, that help can be so beneficial for your productivity and for your mental health,” suggests Lake.
 Your support network might look very different to someone else’s, but it’s all about getting the help you need to relieve stress however you can.

-Bring Your Kids Into Your Work
+5. Bring Your Kids to Work

 “It’s a great way to teach them real-world skills,” suggests Nguyen.
 They can learn so many things on the job with you that can’t be taught in a classroom, and it can also be a special bonding experience.

 In fact, entrepreneurship can inspire your children.
 A study by 99designs found that 43 percent of entrepreneurs had at least one parent who ran their own business and 82 percent of parent entrepreneurs said they would actively encourage their own children to start a business.

 This means that being busy parents and working hard doesn’t always have to be considered unhealthy for your family.
 It may just help your children be successful in the business world themselves.

 6. Maintain the Balance

 While balancing a family and successful entrepreneurship can seem like an uphill battle, there are ways you can manage it without burning out.
 It’s all about priorities and time management.
 If you set your own boundaries, plan a schedule ahead and allocate your work and family time, then you’ll more than likely succeed and be less stressed doing so.